If you’re here, it’s probably because you’ve heard of the likes of Logan Paul, Jake Paul or Felix “PewDiePie” Kjellberg.

 And you also need to fill in your tax information.

-You didn’t think that YouTubers, even though they have a really hard time to earn some money, were free of paying their fair share of taxes, right?
+You didn’t think that YouTubers, even though they have a really hard time earning some money, were free of paying their fair share of taxes, right?

 Remember that you will have to declare your YouTube income.